 Often referred to as Saigon, Ho Chi Minh city is an exhilarating, cheerful metropolis that boasts of being the biggest economic center in Vietnam.
 Not just that its also very famous for its cuisine, especially its Pho( the traditional Vietnamese noodle soup) and more!
 Located on the banks of river Saigon, this city is home to a variety of festivals and cultures, and comprises of people from various ethnicities.
 And while the city is known for its historical buildings as well as museums, it is the festivals in Ho Chi Minh city that really attract the tourists.

 Dance to the drums and sing along.
 Showcasing different cultures and traditions, here is a list of 15 breathtaking festivals in Ho Chi Minh city:

-- Tết Trung Nguyên or Lễ Vu Lan (Ghost Festival): 15th Day Of 7th Lunar Month
+- Tết Trung Nguyên or Lễ Vu Lan (Ghost Festival)

 In this festival, people worship and respect Whales as god.
 They believe Whales are the ones that save the fishermen as well as the people living on the coast from dangers caused by strong winds or big waves.
 The festival consists of various ceremonies, the ‘Gentlemen Greeting Ceremony’ being the most important and popular ceremony.

 When: February 19th, 2023